One Tacoma: Comprehensive Plan

 One Tacoma Community Engagement Plan:

-The City of Tacoma is updating its Comprehensive Plan (to 2050), refreshing its Strategic Plan (to 2035), and developing a Community Safety Action Strategy.
+The City of Tacoma updated its Comprehensive Plan (to 2050), including refreshing its Strategic Plan (to 2035), and developing a Community Safety Action Strategy.
 All three plans rely on community engagement to guide policies and strategies.
 A long-standing priority for Tacoma is ensuring that engagement fosters equity and empowerment.
-While the Growth Management Act (RCW 36.70A.140) requires “early and continuous public participation,” Tacoma goes beyond the minimum, striving for inclusive and meaningful engagement in all decisions.
+While the Growth Management Act (RCW 36.70A.140) requires “early and continuous public participation,” Tacoma goes beyond the minimum, striving for inclusive and meaningful engagement in all decisions.Over the years, Tacoma has conducted extensive community engagement across many initiatives.
+Other partner agencies also conducted planning engagement activities on a similar timeline as adoption of the updated Comprehensive Plan.
+Recognizing there were some gaps in participation with previous community engagement efforts, a strategy was developed to maximize existing data and engagement efforts, and to minimize respondent burden and confusion, while focusing additional resources on specific thematic or community group gaps.
+It also included leveraging external partner efforts to inform all three plans.

 Community Engagement Summary:

-Feedback from these activities highlights strong community support for the 15-minute neighborhood concept, with a focus on improving public transit, pedestrian and bicycle mobility, safety, and access to essential services.
+As part of the One Tacoma update, the City of Tacoma conducted a variety of engagement activities to gather community input, including in-person and virtual workshops, pop-up events, neighborhood group meetings, an Ideas Wall on the website, and a multilingual community survey.Feedback from these activities highlighted strong community support for the 15-minute neighborhood concept, with a focus on improving public transit, pedestrian and bicycle mobility, safety, and access to essential services.
 Additionally, community members expressed a desire for more small businesses reflecting the city’s demographic diversity and greater economic opportunities through a wider range of jobs and employers.

 Equity Assessment Context History and Baseline: A review of relevant historical context, equity indicators, and baseline outcomes data disaggregated by race and ethnicity in Tacoma.

-Equity Assessment Framework: A summary of equity priorities and policy and review rubrics used for the Comprehensive Plan policy audit.
+Equity Assessment Framework: A summary of equity priorities and policy and review rubrics, used for the Comprehensive Plan policy audit.

 The baseline conditions reports provide a comprehensive summary of the existing analysis and reports relevant to each element of the Comprehensive Plan, as well as the necessary new data and mapping to support updates.
-These reports are designed to guide policy development by synthesizing current conditions, trends, and themes across multiple areas.
+These reports were designed to guide policy development by synthesizing current conditions, trends, and themes across multiple areas.

 Below are the baseline conditions reports for several key elements of the One Tacoma Plan: